wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 pip install fastapi
 pip install "uvicorn[standard]"
 ```
-If you want to install all dependencies
+If we want to install all dependencies
 ``` bash
 pip install "fastapi[all]"
 ```